9ntonio/OmneSoft/README.md

 - Individual column filters appear below each column header
 - Click on the filter icon in any column to access filtering options
+- Status column features AG Grid's native set filter with predefined values (Active, Inactive, Suspended) for precise status selection
-- Combine column filters with global search for precise data discovery
+- Combine column filters with global search and custom status filters for precise data discovery

+**Using Custom Status Filter:**

+- Click the "Filters" button to open the status filter dropdown
+- Select/deselect status types (Active, Inactive, Suspended) using checkboxes
+- Filter counter shows the number of active filters in the button label
+- Status filters apply immediately and work alongside other filtering methods
+- Use "Clear Status Filters" to remove all status filter selections
+- Click outside the dropdown or use "Clear filters" button to reset all filters

 **Column Management:**